Everything you need to know about electric car chargers

 To qualify for an OLEV grant, you need to have off-street parking.

-What is the OLEV or Plug-in grant?
+What is the OLEV or Plug-In Grant?

-The OLEV grant, or the Electric Vehicle Homecharge Scheme (EVHS) to give it its full name, is a government EV charger grant worth up to £350 to be used against the purchase and installation of a home electric car charger.
+The OLEV grant, or the Electric Vehicle Homecharge Scheme (EVHS) to give it its full name, is a government EV charger grant worth up to £350 to be used against the purchase and installation of a home Electric Car Charger.
 You can claim the grant for one charger per eligible vehicle, old or new, up to two vehicles per household.

 To qualify for the OLEV grant you must: